kops-dev/helm/service/templates/README.md

 ####  `Values`
 All the listed values are related to the alerts.

+##### Note:
+  1. The thresholds which has default values as `-1`, the alerts associated to that thresholds will not be created unless the thresholds are modified to a value greater than  `-1`.
+  2. Alerts can be disabled by modifying the threshold value of respective alert to `-1`.

 | Inputs                                                                    | Type             | Description                                                                                                                               | Default      |
 |---------------------------------------------------------------------------|------------------|-------------------------------------------------------------------------------------------------------------------------------------------|--------------|
 | alerts.custom                                                             | list             | For creating the custom alerts you can refer the below table values.
 It takes the list of values as inputs                                  | `[]`         |